 Under the full moon's light, acknowledge an uncomfortable truth.

-Under the full moon's light, howl out loud.
+Under the full moon's light, howl out loud and make strange wolfish sounds.

 Under the full moon's light, you are a werewolf.